 What to Look For in Your Children’s Book Editor

 There are some red flags to look for when choosing a your children’s book editor.
 Even if the person seems right, you’ll want to pass if your potential editor does any of the following:

 - Is unwilling to chat with you about your project before hire.

 - Has never edited a children’s book before.

-- Does not have a clear grasp of the genre.
+- Does not have a clear grasp of the many children’s book formats.